gmarm/AlamofireURLRequestConfigurable/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+If the project fails to compile, remove the `API.plist` file and try again.
 You will need to create your own GiantBomb API key [here](http://www.giantbomb.com/api/) to get results back.

 ## Requirements